 About the Library

-As the hub for research, scholarship and late-night studying for students, faculty and the legal community alike, the Pacific McGeorge Legal Studies Center may just be the heart of the campus.
+As the hub for research, scholarship and late-night studying for students, faculty and the legal community alike, the library is the heart of the campus.
 In 1992, the library was named to commemorate the singular achievements of Gordon D. Schaber, Dean of the Law School from 1957-1991.
-Through Dean Schaber's innovative leadership, Pacific McGeorge grew into a unique living and learning environment of national stature with full accreditation by the ABA, AALS and the Order of the Coif.
+Through Dean Schaber's innovative leadership, McGeorge grew into a unique living and learning environment of national stature with full accreditation by the ABA, AALS and the Order of the Coif.

-With more than 500,000 volumes, the law library is your one-stop, comprehensive, fully automated legal research facility blending traditional and new media.
-From print, microform, and audiovisual, our expert librarians and staff ensure students and faculty locate the information they need and also consistently conduct legal research workshops to train students about how to use library resources.
+With a robust research collection that is partnered with the University Libraries system, the library is your one-stop, comprehensive research facility blending traditional and new media.
+From print, electronic, and audiovisual, our expert librarians and staff ensure students and faculty locate the information they need and also consistently conduct legal research workshops to train students about how to use library resources.

 Library Gift Policy